Values and Framework

 - Relationships - We strive to develop sustainable relationships in communities; we do not drop in for one-shot experiences.

-- Responsible Action - By working with community partners we align our efforts with the community's agenda and vision rather than insert our own.
+- Responsible Action - By working with community partners we align our efforts with the community's agenda and resources rather than insert our own.

 - Systemic Change - We try to address the root cause of community challenges.
 In those instances where direct service is provided, we educate ourselves and our students about the systemic issues that create a need for our service.

-The framework for service within our service-learning courses reflect these values.
-By developing relevant and sustainable partnerships, students in service-learning courses help to build stronger communities and enrich the lives of Pittsburgh residents in some of the following ways:
+The framework for community-based experiences reflect these values.
+By developing relevant and sustainable partnerships, students and faculty help to build stronger communities and enrich the lives of Pittsburgh residents in some of the following ways:

 - Community Capacity Building - Collaborate with non-profit organizations to develop strategic plans, diversity audits, marketing campaigns, and to construct community asset inventories.